 3. Outside Speakers

 It’s an easy trap to fall into: creating a sales meeting that only talks about yourself.
 Product training, company updates, a keynote from the CEO—the same-old-same-old can be dull.
 Sales people need motivation to push harder.
-Using Motivology, our own brand of motivation, we planned a dynamic, immersive event to grow awareness and boost engagement around the entire company.
+Using a blend of intrinsic and extrinsic motivators, we planned a dynamic, immersive event to grow awareness and boost engagement around the entire company.
 Need some inspiration to help you choose your event speaker?
-Here are a few of the hottest event keynote speakers to bring in.
+Here are a few of the hottest event keynote speakers

 4. Validate Your Company’s Direction With Industry Experts